julyndav/SQL/Medicaid Client Database/README.md

 This project is a Microsoft Access database designed to centralize Medicaid client billing, improve reporting accuracy, and streamline monthly service tracking for case managers and administrative staff.

-I redesigned and optimized the database to replace an inefficient legacy structure that relied on multiple monthly tables and duplicate data entry.
+I designed and optimized the database to replace an inefficient legacy structure that relied on multiple monthly tables and duplicate data entry.
 The revised model consolidates all claim activity into a single transactional table, improves data integrity, and supports automated monthly and year-to-date reporting.

 The database helps ensure:
 <ul>